-- All planned ignition projects will have an approved burn plan. - All burn plans will contain measurable objectives, predetermined prescription, and environmental compliance requirements documented. - Contingency actions must be described in the event the prescription is exceeded.
+- All prescribed fire projects will have a written and approved burn plan prior to ignition. - All burn plans will contain measurable objectives, predetermined prescription, and a contingency plan to be implemented if the fire escapes. - All prescribed fire projects will be in compliance with NEPA requirements.